kaspanet/kaspad/database2/README.md

 --------
 This defines the interface of a database that can begin transactions, open cursors, and close itself.

-Important: this is not part of the DataAccessor interface because the Transaction interface implements it as well.
+Important: This is not part of the DataAccessor interface because the Transaction interface implements it as well.
 Were we to merge Database with DataAccessor, implementors of the Transaction interface would be forced to implement methods such as Begin and Close, which is undesirable.